Cowlitz Trail: Branches

 Forming a larger trail system, numerous tributary trails that interconnected Indigenous pathways through the Pacific Northwest branched off from the main Cowlitz Trail.
 The east-to-west portion of the trail connected the Cowlitz people with the Yakama through Cowlitz Pass.
 The eastern path followed the Cowlitz River from the present-day locations of Mossyrock and Packwood to a fork near La Wis Wis Campground.
 A northern branch went towards Naches Pass.
 Another trail meandered to Clear Fork and Summit Creek and on to Carlton Pass (Soda Springs) and Cowlitz Pass.
 A third and fourth branch led to White Pass and Teiton Pass, respectfully.

 The main branch of the Cowlitz Trail that headed east-to-west is considered to roughly match that of present-day U.S. Route 12.

 Additional connections to the overall trail system was a smaller branch into Klickitat country.
 After expansive trade with settlers, the fork became unkempt for travel and eventually became of use solely as a hunting path.
 Washington State Route 14 is considered to roughly follow the Klickitat portion of the interconnected trail system.

 Landmarks

 Waypoints of the Cowlitz Trail include an apple tree located near the Fort Vancouver trading post.
 The specimen was considered the oldest tree of its type in the state until it died in 2020; cuttings of the tree have been planted around the region.
-A black walnut thought to have be located at the sight of the Monticello Convention was relocated near Longview and survives as of 2024.
+A black walnut thought to have been located at the sight of the Monticello Convention was relocated near Longview and survives as of 2024.

+A dedication marker, honoring the "Ancient Trading Path", was installed at Tumwater Historical Park near Tumwater Falls in October 2002.
+The monument, paid for by the Daughters of the American Colonists, was one of 50 such markers dedicated throughout the United States.

 As of 2024, the pioneer log cabin of Simon Plamondon remains in existence near Castle Rock as does the 1850s Jackson Courthouse in Mary's Corner.
 Additional sites of importance include both the Joseph Borst House and Fort Borst Blockhouse in Centralia.
-Offspring survive of an original butternut tree that died in 2021, planted by Tumwater homesteaders, George and Isabella Bush.
+Offspring survive from an original butternut tree that died in 2021, planted by Tumwater homesteaders, George and Isabella Bush.